zerosdev/PHP-Captcha/README.md

 ### id()

-Used to get captcha generation id, this id is used to validating the captcha input from client/user
+Used to get captcha generation id, this id is used to validate the captcha input from client/user

 ### chars($chars)